bessiewong/starter-academic/content/authors/admin/_index.md

 Nice to meet you!

 I'm Bessie, a creative and energetic Communication student based in Vancouver, BC.
-After several internships as a Communication and Marketing Asisstant, I have over 2 years experience with social media marketing, writing & draft blog posts, implementation plans, as well as working on webpage editing.
+After several internships as a Communication and Marketing Assistant, I have over 2 years experience with social media marketing, writing & draft blog posts, implementation plans, as well as working on webpage editing.

 Scroll down to learn more!